Sunda Strait campaign of January 1794: Background

 On 1 February 1793, the French Republic declared war on Great Britain and the Dutch Republic, extending the already existing French Revolutionary Wars.
 It took several months for news of the outbreak of war to reach British India, messages arriving at Calcutta from Consul George Baldwin at Alexandria on 11 June.
 The Royal Navy commander in the region, Commodore William Cornwallis, immediately set about demanding the surrender of the French trading posts in India.
 Most fell within a few days, but the major port of Pondicherry refused, and was besieged from 1 August.
 The siege lasted a month before the French commander capitulated under bombardment from British land and naval forces.
 With the French presence eliminated from India, Cornwallis was ordered to return to Europe, leaving minimal naval forces in the Indian Ocean.

 The Indian Ocean formed a vital part of Britain's trade links with the wider British Empire.
 India was controlled by the East India Company, a commercial organisation that maintained its own army and navy in Indian waters and owned a fleet of large merchant ships known as East Indiamen.
 These vessels ranged in size between 400 and 1500 tons burthen (bm), carried up to 30 cannons and were capable in certain conditions of fighting warships, although a frigate was usually more than a match for an individual East Indiaman.
 These ships sailed on an annual route from China, the East Indies or India carrying trade goods such as spices, tea or silk to Britain.
 There the goods were sold, and replaced with general cargo including military equipment and troops for the journey back to the Indian Ocean.

 One of the most vital parts of the Indian trade route was through the Sunda Strait between the islands of Sumatra and Java in the Dutch East Indies, through which most of the China and East Indies trade passed on its journey to the Indian Ocean.
-French ships, both Navy warships and commercially owned privateers, operated along the Indian trade routes from their base at the isolated island of Île de France and recognised the strategic importance of the Sunda Straits.
-As soon as news of war arrived at Île de France French ships spread out into the Indian Ocean in search of British and Dutch merchant shipping, gathering in significant numbers off the Sunda Straits.
+French ships, both Navy warships and commercially owned privateers, operated along the Indian trade routes from their base at the isolated French colony of Isle de France and recognised the strategic importance of the Sunda Straits.
+As soon as news of war arrived at Isle de France French ships spread out into the Indian Ocean in search of British and Dutch merchant shipping, gathering in significant numbers off the Sunda Straits.